 Prayers in a Pandemic

-The URC Daily Devotion writers are writing weekly prayers to bring us comfort and spiritual support during the Coronavirus pandemic.
-We are invited to use these devotions in our private prayers and prayer groups.
+During the height of the Pandemic the URC Daily Devotion team wrote weekly prayers to bring us comfort and spiritual support during the Coronavirus pandemic.
+We were invited to use these devotions in our private prayers and prayer groups.

-The following prayer was suggested when lighting a candle during the recent call to prayer by the presidents of Churches Together in England (CTE):
+The following prayer was suggested when lighting a candle during a call to prayer by the presidents of Churches Together in England (CTE):